msyamkumar/cs220-projects/spring20/p4/README.md

 For the first few questions, we will try to simulate a very simple 'battle'.
-Create a function `simple_battle(pkmn1, pkmn2)` which simply returns the name of the Pokémon with the highest total stats.
+Create a function `simple_battle(pkmn1, pkmn2)` which simply returns the name of the Pokémon with the highest stat total.

 **Hint: In Lab P4, you created a helper function which could be very useful here**
 ### Q1: What is the output of `simple_battle('Gligar', 'Pidgeotto')`?

 ### Q2: What is the output of `simple_battle('Gligar', 'Pidgeot')`?

-While we are off to a good start, the function is not quite complete yet.
+While we are off to a good start, the function is not quite finished yet.
 For instance, consider the Pokémon Charmander and Chimchar.
 Both of them have the same stat total of 309.
 In such cases, we want our function to return the string `'Draw'` instead of choosing between the two Pokémon.